Salma-El-Alaoui/Particle-Filters/README.md

-# Kurtosis
+# Particle Filtering Tutorial

-#Leo Carlsson was here 2016-01-02 14:55

-# Trying out the SMC thingy
+## Trying out the SMC thingy

 Generating some CSV data, in your shell